 - Commercial passenger and/or cargo operations;

 - Aircraft with one or more turbine powered and/or multiple reciprocating engines;

 - One- or two-pilot operations;

 - IFR and/or VFR operations;

-- Aircraft below 5,700 Kg MTOW;
+- Aircraft below 5,700 Kg (12,566 lb) MTOW.

-Note: Aircraft above 5,700 Kg MTOW will be eligible for one ISSA initial assessment, aircraft above 5700 kg MTOW will be assessed as out of scope during next renewal assessment.
+Note: Aircraft above 5,700 Kg (12,566 lb) MTOW will be eligible for one ISSA initial assessment, aircraft above 5700 kg MTOW will be assessed as out of scope during next renewal assessment.
 ISARPs may not be applied or used for the assessment of operations that are conducted with:

-- Aircraft with single reciprocating engines; - Helicopters; - Seaplanes; - Any operator who is currently on the IOSA Registry; - Operators with no aircraft on the AOC (only wet-lease operations).
+- Aircraft with single reciprocating engines; - Helicopters; - Seaplanes; - Operators with no aircraft on the AOC (only wet-lease operations).